KTH/devops-course/scripts/README.md

 # Catalog of Scripts for Devops Course

 This readme includes usage instructions & information for all scripts in this repo, written for the KTH DevOps Course.
-Please try to keep it updated!
+Please try to keep it updated.

 ## **- `mpr` - Make Pull Request**